pdonda06/MAD-miniproject-Readify-/README.md

 # Readify

-Readify is a modern Flutter application that allows users to search, browse, and read books in various formats (EPUB, PDF, HTML) with a beautiful and intuitive interface.
-It integrates Firebase for authentication and cloud storage, and provides a seamless reading experience across devices.
+Readify is a modern Flutter application that allows users to read books with a beautiful and intuitive interface.
+It integrates Firebase for authentication and provides a seamless reading experience across devices.

 ## Features